BearToCode/carta/docs/src/pages/migration.svelte.md

 ## Minor Changes

+- If you don't use a sanitizer, you need to explicitly set it to `false`;
 - Removed deprecated option `cartaRef` and `shjRef` for extensions;
 - Removed deprecated options `postProcess` for `plugin-tikz`;
 - `Carta.options` are no longer available.